packttest/LearningCurve/Linux/TheShell.md

 **NOTE:** In Linux, rc means run commands.
 Assuming, rc in a `.bashrc` file name is given to make a meaniful name, indicating a set of commands to execute at the time of creating another shell terminal for already logged in user.

 **Non-interactive shell** method does not involve human interaction with the shell such as running a shell script.
 Usually, running a shell script doesn't involve fa human inputs or interaction.
 Shell scripts can also be a interactive and they may wait for a user to provide an input.
-This type of shell inherits environment from parent shell only, as they do not have any startup files to set an envrionemnt.
+This type of shell inherits environment from parent shell only, as they do not have any startup files to set an environment.

-`~/.bash_logout` script is always executed before shell is terminating.
+`~/.bash_logout` script is always executed before the shell is terminating.

 ### Shell Prompt

-The shell prompt is amanaged by shell variables. `P1`, `P2`, `P3`, `P4` and `PROMPT_COMMAND`.
+The shell prompt is managed by shell variables. `P1`, `P2`, `P3`, `P4` and `PROMPT_COMMAND`.

 Prompt Variable | Description
 ----------------|------------